Myth or fact?

 Your lawyer or notary should alert you to any upcoming property tax bills.
 Make sure to budget for the payment.

 If you’re borrowing money to buy your home, you should have already met with your lender (or a mortgage broker) to negotiate the terms of your mortgage.
 At closing, you’ll need to sign the mortgage loan agreement.
-This is the agreement between you and your lender that sets out the terms and conditions of the mortgage.
+This is the agreement between you and your lender that sets out the terms of the mortgage.

 Your lawyer or notary should clearly explain the terms of the mortgage to you.
-Make sure you understand the fees, type of loan, interest rate, payment amount and schedule.
+Make sure you understand the fees, type of loan, interest rate, payment amount, and schedule.
 Are they what you were expecting?
 Make note of when your first mortgage payment is due.

 Learn more about getting a mortgage.